Norviah/media-hub/README.md

 ### Description

-_Watch Together_ is a web application that allows users to create various collections of their favorite TV shows and movies.
+_Watch Together_ is a web application that provides a palce for users to create various collections of their favorite shows and movies.
 Through these collections, users can easily track and share their favorite media with others.

-The live version of the application can be found [here](https://watch-together-murex.vercel.app/), the frontend deployed using [Vercel](https://vercel.com/), while the backend is deployed using a DigitalOcean droplet.
-This reposity contains the source code for both the frontend and the backend of the web application, each in their respective subdirectories.
+The live version of the application can be found [here](https://mediahub.vercel.app).

+Both the frontend and the backend is deployed using Vercel and Next.js, the backend for the application can be found within the <code><a href="/src/pages/api">/src/pages/api</a></code>
+subdirectory.